ali-pouya/IMAGING-PIPELINE-SIM/README.md

 \end{cases}
 $$

-where the radius $\R$ relates to defocus distance and f-number.
+where the radius R relates to defocus distance and f-number.

 ### **Defocus MTF**